-We have audited the accompanying financial statements of the City of Manchester Employees' Contributory Retirement System (the Retirement System), a component unit of the City of Manchester, New Hampshire, which comprise the statements of fiduciary net position as of December 31, 2021 and 2020, and the related statements of changes in fiduciary net position for the years then ended, and the related notes to the financial statements, which collectively comprise the Retirement System's basic financial statements as listed in the index.
+We have audited the accompanying financial statements of the City of Manchester Employees' Contributory Retirement System (the Retirement System), a component unit of the City of Manchester, New Hampshire, which comprise the statement of fiduciary net position as of December 31, 2022 and the related statement of changes in fiduciary net position for the year then ended, and the related notes to the financial statements, which collectively comprise the Retirement System's basic financial statements as listed in the index.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Retirement System as of December 31, 2021 and 2020, and the changes in its financial position for the years then ended in accordance with U.S. generally accepted accounting principles (U.S. GAAP).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the Retirement System as of December 31, 2022 and the changes in its financial position for the year then ended in accordance with U.S. generally accepted accounting principles (U.S. GAAP).